 Benefit Description 1 .
 Acupuncture Treatment for Injury or Illness The Plan covers acupuncture treatment for illness or injury, including, electro-acupuncture, that is provided for the treatment of neuromusculoskeletal pain.

-2 .
+Benefit Description 2.
 Ambulance Transport Emergency Ambulance Transport If you have a Medical Emergency (including an emergency related to a substance use disorder or mental health condition), your Plan covers ambulance transport (ground and air) to the nearest hospital that can provide you with Medically Necessary care.
 Non-Emergency Ambulance Transport You're also covered for non-emergency ambulance transport between hospitals or other covered health care facilities or from a covered facility to your home when Medically Necessary.
-Services must be arranged by a Plan Provider.
-3 .
-Autism Spectrum Disorders Treatment Coverage is provided for the diagnosis and treatment of Autism Spectrum Disorders, as defined below.
+Services must be arranged by a Provider.
+Prior Approval Required: You must obtain Prior Approval for non-emergency transportation.
+Please note Prior Approval is not required for transportation provided by a wheelchair van.
+If you use a Plan Provider located within the Service Area, he/she will seek Prior Approval for you.
+The Prior Approval process is initiated by calling: 1-800-708-4414.
+Please see section I.F.
+PRIOR APPROVAL for more information.
+3. Autism Spectrum Disorders Treatment Coverage is provided for the diagnosis and treatment of Autism Spectrum Disorders, as defined below.
 Covered Benefits include the following: Diagnosis of Autism Spectrum Disorders.
 This includes Medically Necessary assessments, evaluations, including neuropsychological evaluations, genetic testing or other tests to diagnose whether an individual has one of the Autism Spectrum Disorders.
-Professional services by Plan Providers.
+Professional services by Providers.
 This includes care by physicians, Licensed Mental Health Professionals, speech therapists, occupational therapists, and physical therapists.
-Rehabilitation and Habilitation Services, including, but not limited to, applied behavior analysis supervised by a board certified behavior analyst as defined by law.
-Prescription drug coverage (if you have the Plan's optional coverage for outpatient prescription drugs).
-If you have the Plan's outpatient

-Benefit Description ers Treatment (Continued) Addsin Spectrum Disorde prescription drug coverage, please see your Prescription Drug Brochure for information on this benefit.
+Rehabilitation and Habilitation Services, including but not limited to, applied behavior analysis supervised by a board certified behavior analyst as defined by law.
+Prescription drug coverage.
+Please see your Prescription Drug Brochure for information on this benefit.
 Autism Spectrum Disorders include any of the pervasive developmental disorders as defined by the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders.
 These include Autistic Disorder; Asperger's Disorder; and Pervasive Developmental Disorders Not Otherwise Specified.
 Applied behavior analysis is defined by Massachusetts law as the design, implementation and evaluation of environmental modifications, using behavioral stimuli and consequences, to produce socially significant improvement in human behavior.
 It includes the use of direct observation, measurement and functional analysis of the relationship between environment and behavior.
 There is no coverage for services related to autism spectrum disorders provided under an individualized education program (IEP), including any services provided under an IEP that are delivered by school personnel or any services provided under an IEP purchased from a contractor or vendor.
-4. Cardiac Rehabilitation The Plan covers cardiac rehabilitation as required by Massachusetts law.
+4. Cardiac Rehabilitation Therapy The Plan covers cardiac rehabilitation as required by Massachusetts law.
 Coverage includes only Medically Necessary services for Members with established coronary artery disease or unusual and serious risk factors for such disease.
-5 .
-Chemotherapy and R adiation Therapy The Plan covers outpatient chemotherapy administration and radiation therapy at a hospital or other outpatient medical facility.
-Covered Benefits include the facility charge, the charge for related supplies and equipment, and physician services for anesthesiologists, pathologists and radiologists.
-6. Clinical Trials for the Treatment of Cancer or Other Life-Threatening Diseases The Plan covers services for Members enrolled in a qualified clinical trial of a treatment for any form of cancer or other life-threatening disease under the terms and conditions provided for under Massachusetts and federal law.
-All of the requirements for coverage under the Plan apply to coverage under this benefit.
-The following services are covered under this benefit: (1) all services that are Medically Necessary for treatment of your condition, consistent with the study protocol of the clinical trial, and for which coverage is otherwise available under the Plan; and (2) the reasonable cost of an investigational drug or device that has been approved for use in the clinical trial to the extent it is not paid for by its manufacturer, distributor or provider.
-7 .
-Dental Services Important Notice: The Plan does not provide dental insurance.
-It covers only the limited Dental Care described below.
-No other Dental Care is covered.
-Cleft Palate: For coverage of orthodontic and dental care related to the treatment of cleft lip or cleft palate for children under the age of 18, please see section III.
-Covered Benefits, Reconstructive Surgery, for information on this benefit.
-Emergency Dental Care: The Plan covers emergency Dental Care needed due to an injury to sound, natural teeth.
-All services, except for suture removal, must be received within three days of injury.
-Only the following services are covered: